farirpgs/fari-games/_games/charge-rpg.md

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/3cdd5a6bc018b408a461740f0f4451a1.png)](https://pixabay.com/photos/fantasy-moon-people-night-dream-6203763/)

-**_*It's dangerous to go alone, take this!*_**
+**_It's dangerous to go alone, take this!_**

 There are multiple ways player characters can help each other in Charge.
 They could **Assist** each other, **Take the Lead** on an action or perhaps they want to **Protect** another PC from danger.

 ### Assist

-> _I can't reach it, can you give me a boost ?_
+**_I can't reach it, can you give me a boost ?_**

-When you Assist, you help another player who's rolling succeed at their task.
-Describe what your character does to help. **Take 1 stress** and give them and additional `1d6d` for their roll.
+When you `Assist`, you help another player who's making an action roll.
+Describe what your character does to help. **Consume `1 charge`** and give them an additional `+1d6` for their roll.

 Be warned that, by doing this, you are also exposing yourself to possible consequences that this roll might end up creating.

-> #### Assist
->
-> - Take 1 stress and give `1d6` to someone.
-> - This exposes you to potential consequences.

 ### **Take the Lead**

-> _It's fine, I know the way.
-Just follow me, but don't make a sound, or you'll wake it._
+**_It's fine, I know the way.
+Just follow me, but don't make a sound, or you'll wake it up._**

 When you take the lead, you coordinate multiple members of the group to tackle a problem together.
-Describe how and why your character is leading the group.
+Describe how your character is leading the group.

-Each player character who's involved makes a **action roll**, andthe team counts the **single best result** as the final result.
-However, the character leading the group action takes 1 stress for each PC that rolled **1-3** as their best result.
+Each player character who's involved makes a **action roll**.
+The team counts the **single best result** as the final result.

+However, the character leading the group action consume `-1 charge` for each PC that rolled **1-3** as their best result.
 It’s tough covering for the everyone!

 **The group action result covers everyone who rolled.** If you don’t roll, your character doesn’t get the effects of the action.

-> #### Take the Lead
->
-> - Leader describes how they take the lead and take **1 stress**
-> - Everyone makes an **action roll**, the best result counts as the group's result
-> - Leader takes **1 stress** for every player that rolled **1-3** as their best result.

 ### Protect

-> _Get behind my shield!_
+**_Get behind my shield!_**

-You step in to face a consequence that one of your teammates would otherwise face. **You suffer it instead of them.
+You step-in to confront a consequence that one of your teammates would otherwise face. **You suffer it instead of them.
 You may roll to resist it as normal.** Simply describe how you intervene.

 # Clocks| Mechanics

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/8aeb209f8442ddf2ed9dab425bd9b603.png)](https://pixabay.com/photos/cave-fantastic-light-nature-6481713/)

-A **Clock** is a circle **divided into 4, 6 or 8 segments**.
+A `Clock` is a circle **divided into 4, 6 or 8 segments**.
 Draw a clock when you need to track an ongoing effort against an obstacle that cannot be resolved with a simple action roll.

-> Sneaking into a restricted area?
+Sneaking into a restricted area?
 Make a Clock to track the alert level of the patrolling guards.
 When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.

-Generally, the more complex the problem, the more segments in the progress clock.
+Generally, the more complex the problem, the more segments the clock should have.

 A complex obstacle is a 4-segment clock.
 A more complicated obstacle is a 6-clock.
 A daunting obstacle is an 8-segment clock.

-Clock segments are then filled when a consequence arises from a bad outcome or mixed success roll.
-Depending on the **effect rating** of the roll, 1 or more segments could be ticked off.
+Segments of clocks are ticked after an action roll.
+The **effect and position rating** help use decide how many segments should ge ticked as a result of the roll.

-Clocks should always be about the obstacle that needs to be overcome, not the "how" it should be overcome.
-The action that the player characters are doing are going to explain the "how" bit.
+Clocks should always be about the obstacle that needs to be overcome, and not be about the "how".
+The action of the character already takes care of explaining the "how".

-Clocks can be used to represent multiple types of situation.
-Things like the current level of danger the PCs are in, the time that is left until a certain thing happens, and more.

-Here are a couple of examples of how clocks could be used to represent some situation that might arise during a session.
+Here are a couple of examples of how clocks could be used to represent some situation that might arise during scenes.

+> ### Progress Clocks
+>
-- **Progress Clocks**: Represent the ongoing effort of someone to achieve their goal.
+> Represent the ongoing effort of someone to achieve their goal.
+You tick this clock by using the `effect rating` of an action roll on successes.
+>

-> How much money to we need before we can fix the ship?
-How much damage can the city withstand before there's nothing left to save ?
+> _How much money to we need before we can fix the ship?
+How much damage can the city withstand before there's nothing left to save ?_
+>
+> ### Danger Clocks
+>

-- **Danger Clocks**: Represent the imminent danger about to face the player.
+> Represent the imminent danger about to face the player.
+You tick this clock by using the `position rating` of an action roll on consequences.
+>

-> How long until they realize we are here ?
-How much oxygen do we have left ?
+> _How long until they realize we are here ?
+How much oxygen do we have left ?_
+>
+> ### Opposing Clocks
+>

-- **Opposing Clocks**: Represents the progress of two opposing parties to get to their goal.
+> Represents the progress of two opposing parties to get to their goal.
+The effect and position ratings can both be used to tick one or the other clock.
+>

-> Can we win the race against the fan favourite ?
-Can we convince the judge that we are wrongly accused before the end of the trial?
+> _Can we win the race against the fan favourite ?
+Can we convince the judge that we are wrongly accused before the end of the trial?_

 ### Recap

 > #### Clocks
 >
+> Used to define complex obstacles.
+>
-> - GM creates a block to representing long-lasting obstacles.
+> - GM creates a clock to representing long-lasting obstacles.
 >   - Divide in 4 segments for a complex obstacle.
 >   - Divide in 6 segments for a complicated obstacle.
 >   - Divide in 8 segments for a daunting obstacle.
 >
 > ---
 >
-> - GM ticks off a clock's segment depending on the **effect rating** and the outcome of a roll.
+> When a PC succeeds an action roll, you can tick segments of a `Progress Clock`:
+>
->   - Tick 1 segment for a **limited effect rating**.
+> - Tick 1 segment for a `limited effect`.
->   - Tick 2 segments for a **standard effect rating.**
+> - Tick 2 segment for a `standard effect`.
+> - Tick 3 segment for a `great effect`.
+>
+> When a PC gets a consequence off an action roll, you can tick segments of a `Danger Clock`:
+>
->   - Tick 3 segments for a **great effect rating**.
+> - Tick 3 segment for a `desperate position`.
+> - Tick 2 segment for a `risky position`.
+> - Tick 1 segment for a `controlled position`.

 # Progression | Mechanics